How DWI Cases Are Dismissed in Texas

 Field sobriety test (3834505031)

-Driving under the influence is a major problem across the country and there has been a major push during the past few years for police officers and law enforcement agencies to step up their enforcement of DUIs.
-For those who might not know, a blood alcohol concentration (BAC) of greater than 0.08 is considered intoxicated.
+In Texas, you can be charged with a DWI if your blood alcohol concentration (BAC) is greater than 0.08.
 While it is important for this law to be enforced, individuals can also have their rights violated by overzealous police officers.
-This could lead to innocent people being charged with a DUI.
+This could lead to innocent people being charged with a DWI.
 This is a serious charge that has the potential to upend someone’s personal and professional life.
-Therefore, it is important for everyone to know about the most common reasons why a DUI charge is dismissed.

 An Invalid Stop Conducted by a Police Officer